-The pretrial phase may last anywhere from a few weeks to several years depending on the complexity of the matter and whether both sides agree to a plea bargain.
-In this article our Las Vegas criminal defense attorneys explain the following aspects of the Nevada criminal pretrial process:
+The pretrial phase may last anywhere from a few weeks to several years depending on the complexity of the matter.

 Discovery is the process by which defense counsel and the prosecution exchange evidence in a Nevada case.
 Discovery is conducted in accordance with strict procedural rules which require that both sides provide each other with all the evidence relevant to the case.
 Typical discovery in Las Vegas includes:

-- Physical evidence, such as breath or blood test results in a Nevada DUI case.
+- Physical evidence, such as breath or blood test results in a DUI case,

-- Witness information, including their names and past statements they may introduce.
-The prosecution also has to inform the defense if their witnesses have any felony convictions, which the defense may use to impeach their credibility on the witness stand.
+- Witness information, including their names and past statements they may introduce (the prosecution also has to inform the defense if their witnesses have any felony convictions, which the defense may use to impeach their credibility on the witness stand), and/or

 - Exculpatory evidence, which is all the evidence the prosecution has which is favorable to the defendant.